rooteduniverse1003/Kali-Pueple-Documentation/README.md

 ## Installation

-Please refer to the Cherrytree notebook [kali-purple_notes.ctb](./kali-purple_notes.ctb) until the wiki has been created.
+Please refer to the [wiki](https://gitlab.com/kalilinux/documentation/kali-purple/-/wikis/home) for installation guides and more detailed information.

 ## Usage